Climate Strike; Madison, WI 2019; © 2020 Jason Houge, All Rights Reserved; VoTP_118

 Discover the photography by Artist and Social Documentarian, Jason Houge; Small Edition Prints AvailableRead More →

-Jason Houge – Photographer, Author, Educator and Mentor.
+Jason Houge – Photographer, Artist, Author and Mentor.
 Jason Houge (b.
 1979; United States) uses photography to witness and document the events and experiences of a life lived today.
 He is best known for his social documentary photography, environmental portraiture and work with feral cats.
-His research draws from personal interests and past traumatic experiences to create compelling and haunting photographic stories within a broad range of topics including human rights, civil unrest, health care, hunger, music and the arts, scientific discovery and the environment.
-Early in his career, Houge was drawn to the idea of the “Concerned Photographer,” a genre of photography first describedRead More →
+His research draws from personal interests and past traumatic experiences to create compelling and haunting photographic stories within a broad range of topics.
+Early in his career, Houge was drawn to the idea of the “Concerned Photographer,” a genre of photography first described by Cornell Capa.
+However, in an effort to take this concept further, Houge developed an approach heRead More →